 If you require that your child be held to different parameters, please inform us.
 We will have supplies to make face shields if your child might prefer one over a mask.

 Please send your child with a labeled weatherproof tote that can shelter all their gear.
 We recommend an 18 to 30 gallon bin with a tight fitting lid.
-Your child will be assigned to a shady location 10 feet from the nearest person’s so we can avoid congregating during events such as putting on sunscreen, changing into swim gear, and getting out our lunch boxes.
+Your child will be assigned to a shady location 10 feet from the nearest person’s so we can avoid congregating during events such as putting on sunscreen/bug spray, changing into different gear, and getting out our lunch boxes.
 Siblings are welcome to share a space and tote.